Meniscus Tear Exercises

 Twisting Exercises

-Also mentioned above, twisting is a major cause of meniscus tears.
-Therefore, exercises that involve twisting such as golfing, tennis, swinging a baseball bat, or sports that require cutting and directional changes should be avoided in the early stages after a meniscus tear.
+Exercises that involve twisting such as golfing, tennis, swinging a baseball bat, or sports that require cutting should be avoided with a torn meniscus.

 Deep Squatting

-Deep squatting will aggravate the meniscal tear because the meniscus gets impinged at the back of the knee in a deep squat position.
+The meniscus gets impinged at the back of the knee in a deep squat position.
 Heavy squatting also puts more pressure on the knee meniscus.

 Squatting isn't necessarily a bad exercise if you have a meniscus tear, you just need to limit how heavy and how deep you squat.